radel/arc-theme/README.md

 Main distributions that meet these requirements are

-* Arch Linux and Arch Linux based distros
+* MaterialArch Linux and MaterialArch Linux based distros
 * Ubuntu 15.04 and 15.10 (**Ubuntu 14.04 and 14.10 are not supported**)
 * elementary OS Freya
 * Debian Jessie, Testing or Unstable